 Dog Food Reviews editors look at Taste of the Wild High Prairie dog food and apply their conclusions to the rest of the line.
 It earns 5 stars, with an ingredient list that "goes above and beyond its competitors."

-More than 1,750 mostly happy dog owners leave reviews of Taste of the Wild High Prairie dog food at Amazon.com, including Taste of the Wild High Prairie dog food.
+More than 8,265 mostly happy dog owners leave reviews of all varieties of Taste of the Wild dry dog food at Amazon.com, including Taste of the Wild High Prairie dog food.
 Overall, the brand earns a 4.6-star rating.
 Less favorable comments center on the 2012 recall, plus a few owners say that their dogs either wouldn't eat the food or that it didn't agree with them.
 Some report an unpleasant smell.

 Like Amazon.com, most Chewy.com users could not be happier with Taste of the Wild High Prairie.
-It earns a 4.8-star rating following more than 630 reviews.
+This variety earns a 4.8-star rating following nearly 1,100 reviews.
 Roughly 97 percent say that they would recommend this dog food to a friend.